styled-system/styled-system/docs/api.md

 The color utility parses a component's `color` and `bg` props and converts them into CSS declarations.
 By default the raw value of the prop is returned.
-Color palettes can be configured with the [ThemeProvider][configuration] to use keys as prop values, with support for dot notation.
+Color palettes can be configured with the [ThemeProvider][theming] to use keys as prop values, with support for dot notation.
 Array values are converted into [responsive values][responsive-styles].

 ```jsx